lvarayut/Modern-React-with-Redux/11 - React Router/readme.md

    </Container>
    ```

-   > There will be the `Failed prop type: The prop `addProduct`is marked as required...` in the console.
+   > You will not be able to add a new product, we will fix it in the next lesson.
+Moreover, there will be the `Failed prop type: The prop `addProduct`is marked as required...` in the console.
 Ignore it for now

 3. In the `Home` component, remove the rendering of `AddForm` component, the `addProduct` function, and the `currentProductId` variable